IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/task/README.md

 ## Notes

+- If no query params are provided, all fields are returned.
+- If query params are provided, only those fields are returned.
+- The `index` param limits the number of results.
 - All dates must be in ISO 8601 format.
 - The `subTasks` field is an array of subtask objects to be created with the task (optional).
 - Returns related project, user, and subtasks in all responses.